Next Community Meeting - Thursday 30 September 2010 at 7.30 pm in St Augustine's Hall

 940–1065

-A defensive ditch is dug along the northern boundary of Northwic (archaeological evidence for this found in Botolph Street area in 1970s), but the enemy, when he comes, sails up the river from the east when the army of Danish king, Sweyn Forkbeard, sacks and burns the entire burh (borough) of Northwic in 1004.
-Four churches may have been established, destroyed and rebuilt in this northern area during this period: St Botolph (in the Anglia Square area, now lost), St Martin-at-Oak and St Mary Coslany (both still in existence) and St Olaf, also known as St Olaves or Tooleys (in the Pitt Street area, also lost).
-No evidence yet for a church in the St Augustine's area.
+A defensive ditch is dug along the northern boundary of Northwic (archaeological evidence for this found in the Botolph Street area in the 1970s and again in 2010), but the enemy, when he comes, sails up the river from the east when the army of Danish king, Sweyn Forkbeard, sacks and burns the entire burh (borough) of Northwic in 1004.
+Four churches may have been established, destroyed and rebuilt in this northern area during this period: St Botolph (in the Anglia Square area, now lost), St Martin-at-Oak and St Mary Coslany (both still in existence) and St Olaf, also known as St Olaves or 'Tooleys' (in the Pitt Street area, also lost).
+No evidence yet found for a church at this period in the area now occupied by the mainly 15th-century church of St Augustine.

 1066–1163